vvduth/quicksight-01/markdown/devops/legendary-aws-devops-vscode.md

 A terminal is A terminal is where you send instructions to your computer using text instead of clicks.
 For example, instead of right-clicking on your desktop to create a new folder, you can type a simple text command in your terminal instead.
 It's like sending text messages to your computer's operating system to tell it what to do.

 Every computer has a terminal.
-On Windows, it's often called Command Prompt or PowerShell, while macOS and Linux systems use Terminal. answer:
+On Windows, it's often called Command Prompt or PowerShell, while macOS and Linux systems use Terminal.
 The first command I ran in my terminal for this project was:

 ```sh